linktohack/evil-commentary/README.md

 ### Copy and comment

-When working with code, it is often useful to try different variations or different settings. `evil-commentary-yank' does the same, but also copies the original code so it can be pasted ('P') and modified accordingly.
+When working with code, it is often useful to try different variations or different settings. `evil-commentary-yank` does the same, but also copies the original code so it can be pasted (<kbd>P</kbd>') and modified accordingly.

 | Map | Command                   |